-There is a global consensus on women's empowerment.
-There is global consensus to bring down the gender gap in labor force participation by 25 percent by 2025.
+There is a global consensus on women's empowerment to bring down the gender gap in labor force participation by 25 percent by 2025.
 The eSkills4Girls initiative is an important initiative to promote opportunities and equal participation for women and girls in the digital economy in low income and developing countries.